magento/merchdocs/src/marketing/dotdigital/account-api-users.md

 ---
 title: API Users
+redirect_from:
+  - /marketing/engagement-cloud-account-api-users.html
 ---

 The API allows developers to establish integration with other systems, and automate tasks.
-The Engagement Cloud API version 2.0 web service supports both REST and SOAP.
+The dotdigital API version 2.0 web service supports both REST and SOAP.

 As a best practice, it is recommended that you create one API user per supported system.
 For example, having only one API user for your Magento integration makes it easier to isolate and diagnose problems, and change privileges.